sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/application-server/dotnet.md

 The application is a simple ASP.NET Core Minimal APIs app with a single file `Program.cs` that exports a unique endpoint:

-- `/token` : Generate a token for a given Room name and Participant name
+- `/token` : generate a token for a given Room name and Participant name.

 Let's see the code `Program.cs` file: